Nathan459770/InventoryManager/README.md

 * To use it you'll have to import `DatabaseManager` object and the `InventoryManager` object.

 ## Be careful !
-If you have put the api in your folder, you need to run these lines of code in the onEnable of your main file
+If you have put the api in your folder, you need to run these lines of code in the onEnable function of your main file
 ```php
     $db = DatabaseManager::getInstance();